cccbr/runningatower/content/docs/120-ropes/index.md

 The rope forms the essential connection between the bell and the ringer.
 It is a two-way communication – the ringer uses the rope to control the movement of the bell, while the rope provides information on the position of the bell and how fast it is moving.

-The rope may have to negotiate obstacles between the bell and the ringer, such as pulleys, rope guides, rope chutes, sound attenuation boxes and rope bosses.
+The rope may have to negotiate obstacles between the bell and the ringer, such as pulleys, rope guides, rope chutes and rope bosses.
 These are covered in [Rope Routes](../110-rope-route).

 ## Rope Construction